Chris Rathaus: Career

-Randall started his career at WPTR/Albany, New York.
-Next he moved to WKNR-FM “Keener 13”/Detroit.
-From Detroit, Rathaus moved to Pittsburgh to become production director and assistant program director at Westinghouse's KDKA Pittsburgh.
+Randall started his career at WPTR in Albany.
+He moved to WKNR-FM “Keener 13” in Detroit.
+From Detroit, Rathaus moved to Pittsburgh to be production director and assistant program director at Westinghouse's KDKA.

 In 1974 he became program director of WOWO Fort Wayne, Indiana.
-Later he moved to Tampa, Florida, where he directed programs at WDAE Tampa.
+Later he moved to Florida, where he directed programs at WDAE in Tampa.
 As Chris Rathaus, he formed the audio production companies MediAide and Studio C in Tampa.
 During this time (late 1980's) he also worked as an adjunct professor at the University of South Florida (Main Tampa Campus) where he taught a class in audio production.
-He was also the host of a nationally syndicated talk show, “The Rat House”.
-It was syndicated on 100 stations through the Sun Radio Network in Clearwater, Florida.
+He was the host of a nationally syndicated talk show, “The Rat House”; it was syndicated on 100 stations through the Sun Radio Network in Clearwater, Florida.

-Rathaus moved to Beasley Broadcasting's WQAM Miami, and Clear Channel's WRMF-WJNO/West Palm Beach.
+Rathaus moved to Beasley Broadcasting's WQAM in Miami, and Clear Channel's WRMF-WJNO in West Palm Beach.
 He was also the producer of the Radio Ink audio program: “Radio Ink Live” series.
+In 1998, he was awarded the International Radio TS Worldwide Gold Medal for best audio production.

 Becoming intrigued by new possibilities in changing technology, Rathaus left Palm Beach for the Internet radio start-up RadioCentral in San Francisco.
-He was then hired at Sirius Satellite Radio, where he worked as a producer and helped expand their offerings to the unprecedented number they have achieved.
+At Sirius Satellite Radio he worked as a producer and helped expand their offerings.

 Death

-Rathaus, at age 63, died of cancer in New York in 2006.
-Rathaus was best known for his audio production skills.
+Rathaus, at age 63, died of lung cancer in New York in 2006.